Kendall Jenner Rocks Tiny Yellow Bikini In Racy New Instagram Videos

 “They are staying exclusive and not dating around.
 [However,] wedding bells or the thoughts if it are nonexistent,” the source stated.

-Kendall and Ben first began dating last summer, and were seen spending a ton of time together during the NBA off season.
-There were rumors that the pair had split after the basketball season started, but a few months later they were seen together again, and haven’t been shy about making their relationship known.
+Kendall and Ben first began dating last summer, and were seen spending a ton of time together during the NBA offseason.
+There were rumors that the pair had split after the basketball season started, but a few months later, they were seen together again, and haven’t been shy about making their relationship known.

 Fans can see more of Kendall Jenner by following her on Instagram.